EMBL-EBI-GCA/blueprint_dcc_portal/app/static/dnase_seq.md

 #DNase I hypersensitivity Analysis Pipeline
 ***

-This describes the DNase-seq analysis performed for the blueprint project.
+This describes the DNase-seq analysis performed for the BLUEPRINT project.

 ##Mapping